lishamhlanga/Donegal-Famous-Beaches/README.md

 # Difficulties Encountered

 - Learning flex box and Grid was a bit of a challenge but with lots of practice I was able to fully understand the concepts.
-- Media queries as well but overall was able to implement the concept on my project them by using mobile first then scaling to desktop.
+- Media queries as well but overall was able to implement the concept on my project by using mobile first then scaling to desktop.